 7. Implement lazy loading

 Lazy loading is a technique where you load only the media (images, videos, etc.) that are visible to the user.
-The other media are not loaded until the user scrolls further down the page.
+The other media are not loaded until the user scrolls further down.
 This reduces the initial loading time of the page.

 How often should you check the load time?